 What You Need to Know About Procyclidine

-Procyclidine can also cause dependency, withdrawal symptoms and addiction.
-Individuals sometimes fake certain symptoms in an attempt to secure Procyclidine.
-Since Procyclidine slows breathing, combining it with another substance such as alcohol can have devastating results.
+Like any other drug, Procyclidine can also cause dependency, withdrawal symptoms, and addiction.
+Individuals will sometimes fake certain symptoms in an attempt to secure Procyclidine.
+Since the drug slows breathing, combining it with another substance like alcohol can have devastating results.
 Addiction treatment may be needed.

-Even when taken exactly as directed, Procyclidine brings with it a long list of unpleasant physical and emotional effects, even when taken precisely as directed.
-You might notice feeling unusually drowsy or dizzy when taking Procyclidine.
-Other symptoms — such as nausea, constipation, blurry vision, flushing and dry mouth — are also common.
+Even when taken exactly as directed, Procyclidine brings with it a long list of unpleasant psychological and physical effects.
+Many people will notice feeling very drowsy or even dizzy when first taking Procyclidine.
+Other symptoms like nausea, constipation, blurry vision, flushing and dry mouth are also common.

-Procyclidine is linked with psychotic and addictive behavior.
-If you take Procyclidine with anti-anxiety, anti-seizure or antipsychotic medications, such as Risperidone, serious consequences can result.
+Procyclidine is linked with addictive behavior.
+If you take Procyclidine with anti-anxiety or anti-seizure medications, serious consequences can result.
 Antihistamines can also react negatively with Procyclidine.

-Overdose is possible, especially when combined with alcohol.
+Overdose with Procyclidine abuse is very possible, especially when combined with alcohol.
 If you notice symptoms such as shallow breathing, unconsciousness, fever, flushed or hot and dry skin, dilated pupils or a slow heartbeat, get professional medical help immediately.

 Am I Addicted to Procyclidine?

-If you take Procyclidine, and you think you have a dependency problem, ask yourself:
+If you take Procyclidine, and you think you have an addiction problem, ask yourself: